Creating a Real time chat app with Vue, Socket.io and NodeJS - Part 2

 Token Generation

 Let's generate a random token from jwt.io.
 I will add a id parameter here and a myRandomHash secret to sign it.
 Remember that this token is only for this article explanation, in real world scenario you might already have a token in your app.
+JWT websiteJWT website screenshot Copy the encoded token from the left box and paste it into the input box we just made above.
+Token input

 Handling token authentication in NodeJS